 If your teen has a collection of objects that they treasure, get them to display it rather than let it sit in shoe boxes.
 If they collect unique rocks, marbles, or game pieces, try using a shadow box.

 For those who have expensive/rare/in the box type of collectibles, consider a display that shows respect for the collection.

-As for their art supplies, I love the Recollection Storage from Michaels.
+For art supplies, I love the Recollection Storage from Michaels.
 However, it can be pricey.
-So I try to wait until they are on sale AND I have a 20-25% coupon that covers sale items as well.
-I have a few of their pieces that I bought little by little.
+So try to wait until they are on sale AND you have a 20-25% coupon that covers sale items as well.
+I have a few of their pieces that I was able to buy little by little.

 Now, I am not one for bribing my kids in order to get better behavior from them.
 So I don’t recommend the following for kids who just won’t comply with your rules for a clean home.
 However, if your teen is trying, here are some suggestions for more motivation.

 If they have a smallish room, consider giving them a larger one.
 Perhaps you have a basement, den, or office that is bigger.
 If some renovations are needed, believe me, they will be on board with helping.

 Now, if their room doesn’t provide much privacy, again consider a room change.
 If it’s one thing teens cherish, it’s their privacy.
 Perhaps a room at the back of the house offers more privacy (and a place they can play their music a little louder).